geowa4/pajamas/README.md

-Qjax (v0.6)
+Pajamas (v0.6)
 =============

-Qjax is a simple AJAX library built for use with the [Q](http://documentup.com/kriskowal/q/) promise library.
+Pajamas is a simple AJAX library built for use with the [Q](http://documentup.com/kriskowal/q/) promise library.

-Presently, Qjax only supports JSON and plain text.
+Presently, Pajamas only supports JSON and plain text.
 Future versions will support more data types, like XML, JSONP, etc.

 This library has been tested against Chrome (latest), FF (latest), and IE9.